Le0-Pa1va/blog-agent/README.md

 - **Persistence**: Posts are stored in a **MongoDB** collection for retrieval and future enhancements (e.g., versioning, analytics).
 - **Environment Configuration**: The project supports `.env` configuration with support for toggling features (e.g., trends).
 - **Containerized Deployment**: A `Dockerfile` and `docker-compose.yml` are included for seamless local or production-ready containerization.
+- **Typed Validation**: All request and response models are handled with Pydantic, ensuring data validation and type safety across endpoints.

 This structure promotes **separation of concerns**, making it easy to add new models or content segments without modifying core logic.
 It's ideal for developers who want to expand content automation workflows or integrate with external platforms.